z3tt/Z3tt/content/post/2022-03-08_international-womensday-pay-gap-europe.md

 twitterImg: img/banner/paygap-insta-artsy.png
 layout: post
 showtoc: false
 description: "Sadly, inequality between women and men is still an issue.
 In 2020, women's gross hourly earnings were on average 13% below those of male paid employees in the European Union.
-Disappointingly, only five countries in the EU report a gap smaller than 5% with Luxembourg being closest to zero."
+Only five countries in the EU report a gap smaller than 5% with Luxembourg being closest to zero."
 tags: ["DataViz", "ggplot2", "design", "equality", "paygap", "Europe"]
 editor_options:
   chunk_output_type: inline